-The Department of Foreign Languages provides a major and a minor in French, German and Spanish.
-Major options are: French-Language and Culture, French for Commerce, German-Language and Culture, German for Commerce, Spanish-Language and Culture, Spanish for Commerce, and Spanish-Literature.
-Also available is a major in Foreign Languages with three options in French, German and Spanish.
+The Department of Foreign Languages provides majors in Foreign Languages (concentrations in French and/or German) and Spanish (concentrations in Spanish-Language and Culture, Spanish for Commerce, or Spanish-Literature).
+Also available are minors in French, German, and Spanish.
 Six credit hours in the same foreign language are required in the general education component of all Bachelor of Arts degree programs.
 It is strongly recommended that coursework through the intermediate level be taken by all students who plan to continue their studies at the graduate level.

-Students with a major concentration in Foreign Languages, French, German, and/or Spanish are required to pass the exit exam for graduation.
+Students with a major concentration in Foreign Languages and/or Spanish are required to pass the exit exam for graduation.

 Critical Languages Program

 The knowledge of foreign languages and cultures is considered critical to our national, economic and military interests.
 In association with the National Association of Self-Instructional Language Programs, the Department of Foreign Languages offers self-instructional/tutorial language study in the less commonly taught languages such as Arabic, Chinese, Japanese, Korean, Russian, and other languages.
 The courses primarily emphasize the development of audio- lingual skills.
 Participants prepare independently and meet with a tutor twice each week in the late afternoon or evening.
 Only highly motivated students who can work independently are encouraged to enroll.
 The introductory courses are for three hours credit each semester.
 Prerequisite: previous study of a foreign language or by permission of the department chair.
 Course fee: $30.00.